Wisdom Teeth Removal

-Dr. Sherry and Dr. Wallace of Dallas Oral Surgery Associates recommend wisdom teeth removal during the teen years, before problems develop.
+Dr. Sherry, Dr. Wallace, and Dr. Gannon of Dallas Oral Surgery Associates recommend wisdom teeth removal during the teen years, before problems develop.
 Our doctors have undergone advanced dental and medical training.
 They use state-of-the-art technology, soothing sedation, and expert skill to remove wisdom teeth and create healthy, comfortable smiles.

 So while we can’t give your teenagers wisdom, we can help you make a smart choice!